 - Created an Advocacy page on our website with updates, action items and artist resources.

-- All meetings, classes and workshops at The Bayou Arts Center will be postponed and rescheduled for a later date.
+- All meetings, classes and workshops at The Bayou Arts Center will be rescheduled for a later date.

-- ArtsQuest Fine Arts Festival scheduled for May 9 & 10 is rescheduled for October 10 & 11 in Grand Boulevard Town Center.
+- ArtsQuest Fine Arts Festival scheduled for May 9 & 10 is rescheduled for October 10 & 11.

-- The Under the Sea fundraiser for the Underwater Museum of Art and the 2020 exhibit installation will be postponed until Fall 2020.
+- The Under the Sea fundraiser for the Underwater Museum of Art and the 2020 exhibit installation will be postponed.